Real Name | Scott Scovell Hamilton |

 Fact Sheet

-- Scott Hamilton works as a(n) figure skater
+- Scott Hamilton is a(n) figure skater

 - Scott Hamilton celebrates their birthday on 8-28